johnpooch/e_commerce/README.md

 #### Missing footer section
 The page does not have a footer section.
 This section should feature a mini navbar and contact details.
 The section could also include links to social media.

+#### Blog to News
+Originally, the news section was intended to be a blog.
+Half way through development it was decided that it would be a news section.
+This section is called 'blog' and 'news' in the code.
+This is misleading to other developers.
+The naming should be standardised.

 #### Confirmation page is unfinished
 After making a purchase, users are redirected to a confirmation page.
 This page is unfinished.
 When the page is finished it should present the user with the product(s) that have just been purchased as well as the billing details of the purchase so that the user can review the details of the purchase.